sylvain-meunier/stageL3/Rapport/rapport.typ

   [#figure(image("../Figures/tempo_distance.png", width: 100%), caption: [Tempo distance (s)]) <tempo_distance>], figure(image("../Figures/tempo_distance2.png", width: 100%), caption: [Tempo distance (log)])
 )

 Tempo distance between the two previous curves.
-Being able to differentiate them would imply to tell apart two rythmic events within 4 ms, which is suppose impossible for a humain being according to the value of $epsilon$ defined (and displayed as the top line in @tempo_distance) in @formal_consider.
+Being able to differentiate them would imply to tell apart two rhythmic events within 4 ms, which is suppose impossible for a humain being according to the value of $epsilon$ defined (and displayed as the top line in @tempo_distance) in @formal_consider.
 ]) <ann2>

-#appendix([Quantified Model], [
+#appendix([Quantized Model], [

 In this section we use the notation introduced by @romero-garcia_model_2022, that essentially replace $D$ by $T$.